 It is the intent of Umatilla County to continue the capability to economically farm lands by limiting conflicts with non-farm uses.
 This will be done by prohibiting both incompatible non-farming activities and/or carefully monitoring land divisions to those compatible with agricultural needs.

-The protection and preservation of farmland is primarily for the purpose of preserving agricultural soils and thus the industry as a basis for food and fiber production now and in the future.
+The protection and preservation of farmland is primarily for the purpose of preserving agricultural soils and thus the industry as a agricultural soils and thus the industry as a basis for food and fiber production now and in the future.